bpucker/CHS/README.md

 ## How to analyze suspicious gene models that might be an annotation artifact?

-1) Identification homologs in many closely related species: BLAST is an efficient tool for the identification of sequences with similarity that indicates homology. [collect_best_BLAST_hits.py](https://github.com/bpucker/ApiaceaeFNS1) is a Python script that can be used to collect the best BLAST hits for a given FASTA file with sequences.
+1) Identification homologs in many closely related species: BLAST is an efficient tool for the identification of sequences with similarity that indicates homology. [collect_best_BLAST_hits.py](https://github.com/bpucker/ApiaceaeFNS1) is a Python3 script that can be used to collect the best BLAST hits for a given FASTA file with sequences.
 This script requires a local installation of [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
 [DIAMOND](https://github.com/bbuchfink/diamond) is an alternative to BLAST that delivers the same output, but runs much faster at the expense of a substantially increased memory consumption.
-2)
+It is also possible to perform this analysis online on the NCBI [BLAST website](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+All hits should be downloaded as FASTA file.
+2) Global alignment of all collected sequences: [MAFFT](https://mafft.cbrc.jp/alignment/software/), [MUSCLE](https://www.drive5.com/muscle/), or [CLUSTAL](http://www.clustal.org/clustal2/) can be used to align all collected sequences.
+The alignment tools are available for local analysis and on the EBI website.
+An inspection of the alignment can already help to identify likely artifacts.
+If the sequence in question is not supported by any other sequence, it is likely an artifact.
+The other explanaition would be striking biological event during evolution.
+3)